ziramehr/parstin/README.md

 Example:![image](https://user-images.githubusercontent.com/83266560/117551421-b77c6600-affa-11eb-96e3-2803c1791d4f.png)

 ### Implementation
-A conceivable interpretation can involve a web interface showing the user a random verse from a piece of modern poetry (e.g. from Yušij, Axawân Sâles, Sepehri, Šâmlu, etc.) and presenting them with pronunciation choices for that verse.
+A conceivable interpretation can involve a web interface showing the user a random verse from a piece of modern poetry (e.g. from Yušij, Axawān Sāles, Sepehri, Šāmlu, etc.) and presenting them with pronunciation choices for that verse.
 If the user found themselves interested, they could choose to conduct the same exercise for a larger portion of the same poem one verse at a time.

 ### Critically-needed resources
-- Any (semi-)comprehensive database of persian words (in PPWS) accompanied with their phonetics or Pârstin transliteration would be extremely crucial and helpful.
+- Any (semi-)comprehensive database of persian words (in PPWS) accompanied with their phonetics or Pārstin transliteration would be extremely crucial and helpful.
 At this time, the only avialble resource that I could locate with such data is the [Etymological Astronomy and Astrophysics Encyclopedia by Dr. M. Heydari-Malayeri](http://dictionary.obspm.fr/index.php).
 - A community of users and developers who can relate with the rationals of this project and acknowledge its value to the point that they would be willing to contribute to its developments.

 ## PHASE 2
 ### Objectives
-Once the amount of data collected in PHASE 1 is sufficient enough to train an AI algorithm for interpreting the pronunciation of phrases, we can present the user with the AI's predictions transcribed in Pârstin and encourage the user to correct them when needed.
+Once the amount of data collected in PHASE 1 is sufficient enough to train an AI algorithm for interpreting the pronunciation of phrases, we can present the user with the AI's predictions transcribed in Pārstin and encourage the user to correct them when needed.
 It is important to collect this data as well.

 ### Implementation
 This Phase can also be implemented in a web browser environment.
-For example, as an extension which overlays the webpages in PPWS with Pârstin transliteration, or as a designated website which presents the reader with the predicted Pârstin transliteration of Pârsi literature, and gives them the option to correct the predictions when required.
+For example, as an extension which overlays the webpages in PPWS with Pārstin transliteration, or as a designated website which presents the reader with the predicted Pārstin transliteration of Pārsi literature, and gives them the option to correct the predictions when required.

 ## FUTURE PHASES
 While the databases described in previous phases are being populated, and the Machine Learning Models are being periodically retrained with new data, we can focus on:
 - OCR (Optical Character Recognition) of texts and manuscripts,
 - Advancing the AI to become capable of transliterating even the Classical Persian Literature and Poetry,
 - Making a user-friendly app which can work between scanners and printers as seamlessly as possible,
-- Developing composition tools (e.g. a keyboard for smartphones) for suggesting precise Pârsi equivalents for the obscure and imprecise foreign vocabulary that has infiltrated Pârsi through ages.
+- Developing composition tools (e.g. a keyboard for smartphones) for suggesting precise Pārsi equivalents for the obscure and imprecise foreign vocabulary that has infiltrated Pārsi through ages.

 # Miscellaneous
 ## Thoughts on the PPWS OCR